Can I come to Vermont?

 If you plan to travel to Vermont by public transportation (plane, train, bus) or from further than a direct car ride, you must quarantine in Vermont.
 You may complete either a 14-day quarantine or if you haven't had any symptoms of COVID-19, a 7-day quarantine followed by a negative PCR test, in a Vermont lodging establishment or with friends and family.
 You must stay in your quarantine location for the duration of quarantine other than to travel to and from a test site.

 Sara Alert sends daily reminders until they automatically stop two weeks after the day you report arriving in Vermont.
-If you are going to be in Vermont for at least two weeks, it’s important to stay enrolled for the entire monitoring period to help our public health response to COVID-19.

 Why sign up for Sara Alert?